sogartar/and_justice_for_all/README.md

 * **Footwork** - Reduced the fatigue cost from 25 to 18.
 This perk is way too taxing on fatigue for the utility it provides.
 #### Tier 6
-* **Head Hunter** - Buffed to give also +5% to hit chance when the first hit proks.
-This change makes it easier to land the guaranteed second hit on the head.
-Necrosavants would be even more scary :).
 * **Nimble** - Nerfed to provide at best 50% hitpoints damage reduction instead of 40%.
 * **Battle Forged** - Nerfed to provide armor damage reduction equal to 4% of total armor.
 Reduced from 5%.